 Developers should note that some HTTP client implementations do not support the inclusion of a fragment component in the HTTP Location response header field.
-Such client will require using other methods for redirecting the client than a 3xx redirection response.
-For example, returning an HTML page which includes a 'continue' button with an action linked to the redirection URI.
+Such client will

 The client SHOULD ignore unrecognized response parameters.
 The access token string size is left undefined by this specification.
 The client should avoid making assumptions about value sizes.
 The authorization server should document the size of any value it issues.